tonsky/rum/README.md

 Imagine a class built from N mixins.
 When lifecycle event happens in React (e.g. `componentDidMount`), all `:did-mount` functions from first mixin to last will be invoked one after another, threading current state value through them.
 State returned from last `:did-mount` mixin will be stored in volatile state reference by Rum.

-Rendering is modelled differently.
+Rendering is modeled differently.
 There must be single `:render` function that accepts state and return 2-vector of dom and new state.
 If mixin wants to modify render behavior, it should provide `:wrap-render` fn that accepts render function and returns modified render function (similar to ring middlewares). `:wrap-render` fns are applied from left to right, e.g. original `:render` is first passed to first `:wrap-render` function, result is then passed to second one and so on.

 ## Writing your own mixin